Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 0.657\%
 $$

-So even under a forgiving model, the chance of making 500 meaningful production changes without ever causing a production bug is less than 1%.
+Under those assumptions, the chance of making 500 meaningful production changes without ever causing a production bug is less than 1%.

 Put differently: